abusalaa7/SeleniumPoc/README.md

 What didn't work
 * trying to get more than 10 occurences manually (typing and clicking as a human)
 * opening a new tab
+* opening a new window
+* opening a different browser
 * navigating to a few pages and waiting a random time
+* waiting a random time (longer)
+* clearing cookies
-* try to get them token from an expired session (back to main page, challenge id most likely invalid)
+* try to get them token from an expired session (back to main page, cookie most likely invalid, see cleared cookies)

 ## Results